 Make the Choice

-We all have choices to make and can decided if we want to dwell on what we can’t control.
-When I find myself in a mind hiccup of dwelling on something I can’t control, I work on refocusing my attention to what I can do in that situation and evaluate the negative thoughts I’m having because of it.
-I make the choice to let it go when I can or talk it out in order to get back the sense of peace about the situation.
+We all have choices to make and can decide if we want to dwell on what we can’t control.
+When I find myself in a mind hiccup of dwelling on something I can’t control, I work on refocusing my attention on what I can do in that situation and evaluate the negative thoughts I’m having because of it.
+I make the choice to let it go when I can or talk it out in order to get back a sense of peace about the situation.

 Focus on What Brings You Joy

-I bet there’s so many things you do that bring you joy.
+I bet there are so many things you do that bring you joy.
 From working out to hanging out with the kids, find those things that bring you joy and happiness.
 Focus on those.
 Letting go starts with focus and enjoying activities that make you happy.

 Stop the Blame Game

 It’s always someone else’s fault, isn’t it?
 Not really.
 It’s easier to hold onto something that doesn’t serve us when we’re spending time blaming someone else for it.
 We all have a role we play in the drama.
 Check yourself and what role you play in a situation that is making you feel stressed.
 How can you change the situation?
 Or, can you walk away from it?
 Blaming others won’t fix it.

 Focus on today.
 I once had a therapist share with me that focusing on today reduces stress.
 Looking back creates depression and looking too far forward creates anxiety.
 For me, she was right.
 I still focus on goals I want to achieve in the future of course.
 I just refocus my mind from worrying about things that might happen then.
 Instead, I try to enjoy the moments that are right in front of me.
 A bike ride with the kids, horseback riding on the weekend, and dinner with my family on a weeknight.
 Allowing yourself to stay in the moment is a gift and the others around you as you’ll enjoy the time together and create a lifetime of memories.